aitocompton/RepData_PeerAssessment1/PA1_template.md

 ```

-2: Calculate the mean and median total number of steps peer day:
+2: Calculate the mean and median total number of steps per day:

 ```r
 mean(aggSteps$steps)